 - The FTDI Virtual COM Port (VCP) Driver.
 Download and install the driver appropriate to your operating system from FTDI Chip's website.
 This driver allows you to use a USB port as a "virtual COM port" to talk to the NU32 board. - PIC32 starter code.
 We have packaged together code you need for the examples in this chapter in a single .zip file called PIC32quickstart.zip.
 After unzipping, you get the files - nu32utility-win.c, nu32utility-mac.c: Programs for your computer to communicate with the PIC32 over a USB cable.
 Use the first one if you are using Windows, the second if you are using a Mac - makefile-win, makefile-mac: Instructions for building executables.
-Keep the one appropriate for your OS and rename it simply as makefile.
-These makefiles are used to (1) compile all C files in the directory to object files and (2) link the object files to make a single executable.
-There should be only one C file with a main function. - simplePIC.c: The first program you will compile, to install using a bootloader. - NU32bootloaded.ld: A linker script for programs installed using a bootloader. - simplePIC_standalone.c: A version of simplePIC.c to be installed using a programmer, not a bootloader. - talkingPIC.c: A program that allows the PIC32 to accept keyboard input from your computer and to send characters back to your computer. - NU32.c: A library of convenient functions for the NU32 board. - NU32.h: A header file for the NU32 library. - An RS-232 terminal emulator program.
+Keep the one appropriate for your OS and rename it simply as makefile. - simplePIC.c: The first program you will compile, to install using a bootloader. - NU32bootloaded.ld: A linker script for programs installed using a bootloader. - simplePIC\standalone.c: A version of simplePIC.c to be installed using a programmer, not a bootloader. - talkingPIC.c: A program that allows the PIC32 to accept keyboard input from your computer and to send characters back to your computer. - NU32.c: A library of convenient functions for the NU32 board. - NU32.h: A header file for the NU32 library. - An RS-232 terminal emulator program.
 An RS-232 terminal emulator provides a simple I/O interface to a virtual COM port on your computer.
 Characters you type on your keyboard can be sent by the COM port to the PIC32, and output from the PIC32 can be received by the COM port and displayed on your screen.
 Terminal emulators include CoolTerm, PuTTY (Windows), and the built-in screen emulator for Linux and Unix (Mac OS).
 There are many others to choose from.